nternetinspired/avenda/_posts/2018-08-15-current_exhibitions.md

 Next:
 The Cause, at Pavilions, Teignmouth, from 24 to 28 Sept 2018.

-Avenda is creating a new piece of work in support of a new play by <a href="https://www.pavilionsteignmouth.org.uk/events/cause">Dreadnaught</a> South West about the suffrage campaign by Emmiline Pankhurst and Millicent Fawcett (The Corsets are Off and they are Not going Back On).
+Avenda is creating a piece of work in support of a new play by <a href="https://www.pavilionsteignmouth.org.uk/events/cause">Dreadnaught</a> South West about the suffrage campaign by Emmiline Pankhurst and Millicent Fawcett (The Corsets are Off and they are Not going Back On).

 Pavilions, Den Cresent, Teignmouth TQ14 8BG